VDR Ch. 9: Crowdfunding

 September 20, 2017 | By Vela Wood

-In this episode, Kevin and Aaron review Chapter 9: “Crowdfunding” and discuss product, charity, and equity crowdfunding, company types that best fit crowdfunding, the importance of being familiar with securities regulations and exemptions, and the future of crowdfunding.
+In this episode, we review Chapter 9: “Crowdfunding” and discuss product, charity, and equity crowdfunding, company types that best fit crowdfunding, the importance of being familiar with securities regulations and exemptions, and the future of crowdfunding.

 Select Offering Exemptions Guide